 What we’re 100% certain about?
 Salt & Wind Travelers do not tick any boxes on the “Signs You’re Being An Ugly American When You Travel To Mexico.”
-Even so, you may be in search of some Mexico travel tips.
+Even so, you may be in search of some Mexico travel tips to make your trip a success.

 Traveling can be hard, especially when you’re traveling somewhere for the first time.
 No matter where you go, our top travel advice remains the same: learn a little of the language and familiarize yourself with local customs and practices.
 In other words, aim to fit in more than you stand out.